 On December 29, 2010, Lufthansa Technik AG ("Lufthansa") filed a Statement of Claim in the Regional State Court of Mannheim, Germany.
 Lufthansa's claim asserts that our subsidiary, Astronics Advanced Electronic Systems Corp. ("AES") sold, marketed and brought into use in Germany a power supply system which infringes upon a German patent held by Lufthansa.
 The relief sought by Lufthansa includes requiring AES to stop selling and marketing the allegedly infringing power supply system, a recall of allegedly infringing products sold to commercial customers since November 26, 2003 and compensation for damages.
 The claim does not specify an estimate of damages and a damages claim will be made by Lufthansa only if it receives a favorable ruling on the determination of infringement.
+The value of the dispute has been set by the court to be $\epsilon 2$ million.
+This is an estimate of the commercial value of the matter.

 On February 6, 2015, the Regional State Court of Mannheim, Germany rendered its decision that the patent was infringed.
 The judgment does not require AES to recall products which are already installed in aircraft or have been sold to other end users.

-However, if Lufthansa provides the required bank guarantees specified in the decision, the Company may be required to offer a recall of products which are in the distribution channels in Germany, and provide certain financial information regarding sales of the infringing product to enable Lufthansa to make an estimate of requested damages.
+On July 15, 2015, Lufthansa advised AES of their intention to enforce the accounting provisions of the decision, which require AES to provide certain financial information regarding sales of the infringing product to enable Lufthansa to make an estimate of requested damages.
+Additionally, if Lufthansa provides the required bank guarantees specified in the decision, the Company may be required to offer a recall of products which are in the distribution channels in Germany, and provide certain financial information regarding sales of the infringing product to enable Lufthansa to make an estimate of requested damages.
 No such bank guarantees have been issued to date.

-The Company expects to appeal and believes it has valid defenses to refute the decision.
+The Company appealed and believes it has valid defenses to refute the decision.
 The appeal process is estimated to extend up to two years.
+The enforcement of the accounting provision of the decision, as discussed above, has no impact on the appeals process.
 As a result, we do not currently have sufficient information to provide an estimate of AES's potential exposure related to this matter.
-As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of December 31, 2014.
+As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of December 31, 2015.

 On November 26, 2014, Lufthansa filed a complaint in the United States District for the Western District of Washington.
 Lufthansa's complaint in this action alleges that AES manufactures, uses, sells and offers for sale a power supply system which infringes upon a U.S. patent held by Lufthansa.
 The patent at issue in the U.S. action is based on technology similar to that involved in the German action.
 However, the U.S. court will not be bound by the ultimate determination made by the German court.
 The Company believes it has valid defenses to refute Lufthansa's claims and intends to contest this matter vigorously.
 As this matter is in the early stages of fact discovery, we do not currently have sufficient information to provide an estimate of AES's potential exposure related to this matter.
-As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of December 31, 2014.
+As loss exposure is neither probable nor estimable at this time, the Company has not recorded any liability with respect to this litigation as of December 31, 2015.